karelvanzijl/status200-bootcamp/Temporary/2024-08-ZZ/module-events/readme.md

     emitter.emit("messageLogged");
     ```

--   Run the script we have so far and notice that nothing is happened:
+-   Run the script we have so far and notice that nothing has happened:
     -   We raised an event, but no where in our application we have a registered listener interested in that event (loggedMessage)

 **`addListener` listens to a raised event**

 -   A listener is a function that will be called when an event is raised.
--   Register a listener that will be called van the `loggedMessage` event is raised
+-   Register a listener that will be called when the `loggedMessage` event is raised
 -   Update our code:<br><br>

     ```js